Stewart, Mountcastle help O’s win second straight over Twins

 Minnesota starter Randy Dobnak (1-5) made his third straight start filling in for Kenta Maeda, who is out with a right adductor strain.
 Dobnak allowed three runs and eight hits with three strikeouts and two walks over 5 2/3 innings.

+Dobnak is from near Pittsburgh and had a large contingent of family and friends in the stands, saying “this is the closest we get to home.

+“It was pretty cool having them out here,” he said.
+“For most, it was the first time seeing me pitch.
+It was kind of special.”

-Matt Harvey pitched on three days’ rest and threw three innings for Baltimore.
+Matt Harvey pitched on three days of rest and threw three innings for Baltimore.
 He allowed a solo homer to Jeffers in the second that traveled 441 feet.

+“I felt good.
+I think it was the first time I have ever done that,” Harvey said about serving as the opener.
+“I told (Hyde) I felt fine and was ready to go.
+I didn’t know how many innings they wanted me to pitch, but I treated it like a normal start and attacked the best I could.”

 Baltimore tied it at 1 on a throwing error by second baseman Nick Gordon on a potential double play.

 Stewart gave the Orioles a 3-1 lead with a towering two-run shot over the right-field scoreboard in the fifth.
+Stewart has hit four home runs in the last 10 games and has six on the season.

+“We had a team meeting, kind of flush last month away,” Stewart said.
+“It was bad.
+I mean, everyone knows it was bad, so kind of looking at this month as a new start.
+Right now we’re 2-0, enjoy the off-day tomorrow and get back at it against Cleveland.”

 After Mountcastle’s homer, the Twins cut the margin to 6-3 on Jeffers’ first career triple off Shawn Armstrong and a sacrifice fly by Jorge Polanco off Paul Fry in the eighth.